-A cover page, a table of contents, and other content that may appear at the beginning of a document
+A cover page, a table of contents, and other content that appears at the beginning of a document

-Signature blocks, exhibits, schedules, and other content that may appear at the end of a document
+Signature blocks, exhibits, schedules, and other content that appears at the end of a document

 This is also useful if you want to analyze a contract that’s part of a larger document.

 Select the part of your document that you want Contract Tools to analyze.
 To select text, drag the mouse pointer over text.
 Or, set the insertion point (cursor) at the beginning of the text you want to select, and then Shift-click the end of the text you want to select.

 Click the arrow to the right of the Analyze button at the bottom of the Contract Tools pane to show the Analyze pop‑up menu.